Blazify/blazex/README.md

 - ┣ 📜lib
 - ┗ 📜main

-# Dependencies
+# External Dependencies

-- Rustyline for the REPL
+- rustyline for the REPL
+- structopt for Argument parsing

 # TODO